-The German minority of South Jutland is officially characterized as a national minority and Denmark has therefore, in connection with the deposit of its instrument of ratification of the Framework Convention on National Minorities, declared that the Framework Convention shall apply to the German minority there.
+The German minority of South Jutland is officially characterized as a national minority, and Denmark has therefore, in line with its ratification of the European Framework Convention for the Protection of National Minorities, declared that the Framework Convention shall apply to the German minority there.
+The German minority of South Jutland is the only officially recognized national minority in Denmark.

 The sociological structure of the German minority is much like that of the Danes in this part of the country, characterized by agriculture and small businesses with a few big industrial enterprises.